Octonionic Calabi-Yau theorem: A proposition from linear algebra.

 where $\alp_i(X)>0$, and $\xi_i(X)\in\OO^2$ are unit vectors with one of the two coordinates being real.
 Let us fix such a decomposition for any vertex of $P$.
 Let us define a new finite subset $S_1\subset \cc$ as follows

 Let us add to $S_1$ matrices of the form $e_i\otimes e_i^*$, $i=1,2$, where $e_1=(1,0),e_2=(0,1)$.
 This set we denote by $S$.
 It is clear that $P\subset conv(S)$.
 Hence $conv(S)$ contains a neighborhood of $K$.
-Now the lemma follows from the following general fact which is left to the reader (and where one takes $Q=conv(S)$): Let $K$ be a compact subset of a finite dimensional real vector space which is contained in the interior of a compact convex polytope $Q$.
+Now the lemma follows from the following general result (where one takes $Q=conv(S)$). \begin{lemma} Let $K$ be a compact subset of a finite dimensional real vector space $V$ which is contained in the interior of a compact convex polytope $Q$.
 Then there exists $\eps>0$ such that any point $x\in K$ can be written as a convex combination of vertices of $Q$: